Atom Scientific Ltd Logo webp

 The MGG stain relies on the interaction between acidic and basic dye components.
 Eosin, an acidic dye, stains basic cellular structures such as cytoplasmic proteins in shades of pink.
 Azure B and other oxidised methylene blue derivatives bind to nucleic acids, producing blue to purple nuclear staining.

-This interaction creates the characteristic Romanowsky effect, allowing clear visual separation of cell types and internal structures.
+This interaction creates the characteristic Romanowsky effect, allowing visual separation of cell types and internal structures.

 Applications of MGG Staining

-MGG staining is routinely used for peripheral blood films and bone marrow examination.
-It supports the identification and differentiation of leucocytes, erythrocytes, and platelets, as well as the detection of abnormal cell morphology.
+Haematology: MGG staining is routinely used for peripheral blood films and bone marrow examination.
+It supports the identification and differentiation of leucocytes, erythrocytes and platelets, as well as the detection of abnormal cell morphology.

-Related Romanowsky stains, particularly Giemsa, are widely used for detecting blood parasites including malaria, where clear visualisation of intracellular structures is required.
+Parasitology: Related Romanowsky stains, particularly Giemsa, are widely used for detecting blood parasites, including malaria, where clear visualisation of intracellular structures is required.

 Advantages of MGG Staining